knight0x07/ImpulsiveDLLHijack/README.md

 # ImpulsiveDLLHijack

 A C# based tool which automates the process of discovering and exploiting DLL Hijacks in target binaries.
-The DLL Hijacked paths discovered can later be weaponized during RedTeam Operartions to evade EDR's.
+The Hijacked paths discovered can later be weaponized during RedTeam Operartions to evade EDR's.

 # 1. Methodological Approach :